 The final Fairlife ingredient that I would like to discuss is stevia.
 Stevia is an inexpensive zero calorie sweetener derived from the stevia rebaudiana plant.
 It is over 100 times sweeter than table sugar, and is considered by many to be a natural alternative to artificial sweeteners like sucralose.
 That said, stevia is often extracted from the stevia rebaudiana plant using chemicals like ethanol and methyl alcohol.
 This, one could argue, makes it barely more natural than the artificial sweeteners that it seeks to replace.
 In fact, a recent class action lawsuit filed in California reached a $6.1 million settlement because it was ruled that the company in question falsely labeled and advertised its stevia sweeteners as natural.

-Our protein powders are additive-free, dairy-free, and made with real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
+Unlike Core power protein shakes, our protein powders are additive-free, dairy-free, and made with real foods, not protein isolates.
 They are perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-Instead of protein concentrates or isolates, we use egg whites and almonds.
-Egg whites are simply pasteurized and dried before becoming protein powder.
-Almonds are just roasted, pressed, and ground.
-Minimally-processed ingredients like these are an easy to digest, gut-friendly alternative to protein concentrates and isolates.

 Filtered Lowfat Grade A Milk, Contains Less Than 1% of: Natural Flavors, Monk Fruit Juice Concentrate, Stevia Leaf Extract, Carrageenan, Cellulose Gel, Cellulose Gum, Acesulfame Potassium, Sucralose, Lactase Enzyme, Vitamin A Palmitate, Vitamin D3.